Tmalasky/Beer_Recommender/README.md

 ### #3 Most Popular Brewery based on the dataset.
 ![Most_Popular_Breweries](https://user-images.githubusercontent.com/107282754/202057812-ec31150f-e75f-4911-a097-19dd783c526b.png)

-### #4 What type of beer should I get based on our beer recommending system.
+### #4 What type of beer should I get based on our beer recommending system?

 # Team Members:
 <p align="center">